chadallison/mlb24/README.md

 the Cardinals, their offensive NPR is their actual score minus their expected score, 3 - 3.5 = -0.5, and their defensive NPR is the Cubs’ expected score minus their actual score, 3.63 - 5 = -1.37.
 Notice how these numbers are opposite each other.
+So each team will have an offensive and defensive NPR for each game, which are aggregated in the above plot.

 Of course, there are so many other factors that would play into a team’s true expected value, such as any injuries, starting pitchers, weather,